RichardBradley/casio-cfx-9800g/cfx-9800g-emulator/README.md

-I found an emulator, but it was not for the colour version of the calc (qq fill in model numbers).
+I found an emulator, but it was not for the colour version of the calc.

 So I decided to write a simple emulator to run the graphical programs in 3 colours.